 Male circumcision is the surgical removal of the foreskin.

-The foreskin is the retractable fold of skin that covers the end of the penis.
-It’s a continuation of the skin that covers the whole penis.
+The foreskin is the roll of skin that covers the end of the penis.

 How the foreskin develops